Clover: Phylogeny

-The first extensive classification of Trifolium was done by Zohary and Heller in 1984.
+The first extensive classification of Trifolium had been done by Michael Zohary and David Heller, and it was subsequently released in 1984.
 They divided the genus into eight sections: Lotoidea, Paramesus, Mistyllus, Vesicamridula, Chronosemium, Trifolium, Trichoecephalum, and Involucrarium, with Lotoidea placed most basally.
 Within this classification system, Trifolium repens falls within section Lotoidea, the largest and least heterogeneous section.
 Lotoidea contains species from America, Africa, and Eurasia, considered a clade because of their inflorescence shape, floral structure, and legume that protrudes from the calyx.
 However, these traits are not unique to the section, and are shared with many other species in other sections.
 Zohary and Heller argued that the presence of these traits in other sections proved the basal position of Lotoidea, because they were ancestral.
 Aside from considering this section basal, they did not propose relationships between other sections.

 Since then, molecular data has both questioned and confirmed the proposed phylogeny from Zohary and Heller.
 A genus-wide molecular study has since proposed a new classification system, made up of two subgenera, Chronosemium and Trifolium.
 This recent reclassification further divides subgenus Trifolium into eight sections.
 The molecular data supports the monophyletic nature of three sections proposed by Zohary and Heller (Tripholium, Paramesus, and Trichoecepalum), but not of Lotoidea (members of this section have since been reclassified into five other sections).
 Other molecular studies, although smaller, support the need to reorganize Lotoidea.

-Selected species
+Species

-The genus Trifolium currently has 245 recognized species:
+291 species of Trifolium are accepted: